Fahrenheit 451

 I have read quite a few #dystopian novels.
 Some of them are the archetypes of this genre.
 NONE have moved me as much as Fahrenheit 451 did.

 A significant part of such affectation is personal.
-In my three decades spanning life of mine, reading is the most consistent thing.
-Yes, I have a society (primarily consists of my wife and long-dead writers).
-Yes, I have had enough diversions like gaming in cybercafés till fainting and vomiting.
-But, for at least 25 years, I am reading and I never quit it.
-While I remain as ignoramus as ever and quite a more confused than I was as a child, it became a part of my identity.
+In my life spanning three decades, reading is the most consistent thing.
+Yes, I have a society (primarily consisting of my wife and long-dead writers).
+Yes, I have had enough diversions like gaming in cybercafés until I faint.
+But, for at least 25 years, I have been reading, and I never quit.
+While I remained an ignoramus and quite a bit more confused than I was as a child, it became a part of my identity.

-So, in a world where there aren't any books, and reading is a criminal act, I, surely am, doomed.
-As if, I felt the horror of it in my bones.
+So, a world without access to books, and where reading is a criminal act, I surely am doomed— as if I felt the horror of it in my bones.

-Many good dystopian works shares an aspect with satires— exaggeration.
+Many good dystopian works share an aspect with satires— exaggeration.
 This is often intentional.
-After all, we are painting a future here, and we know very little about future.
+After all, we are painting a future here, and we know very little about the future.
 Authors often exaggerate what they know to project what can be.
 So, in 1953, this might sound incredible:

-In twenty-first century, it doesn't sound so far from truth with apps like Blinkist.
+In the twenty-first century, it doesn't sound so far from the truth with apps like Blinkist.
 Another such prophetic paragraph is this:

 But, I may retract the blissful part.
 It is surely decaying.
-One sign of that is the attraction to violent outlets of expressions like extreme sports in the teenagers.
+One sign of that is the attraction to violent outlets of emotions, like extreme sports, among teenagers.
 It will surely collapse since most don't know how to handle advanced technology anymore.

 With global literacy declining qualitatively, we are already observing some of these effects even now.
 While the book ends with a mildly hopeful note, I am not sure about our reality.